 Collins Family Orchards currently offers a fruit-centric CSA.
 In the future, our CSA program may include asparagus and tomatoes as well.

 Do I need to commit to the entire season?

 We kindly ask participants commit to the entire season by choosing a weekly (or bi-weekly in the summer) subscription.
 To offer some flexibility, we allow our CSA members to place up to two temporary "holds" on their subscription at no charge.

 What if I am not home the day my CSA order is delivered?

 No problem!
 All orders are packed in a cardboard box and our delivery team will leave your order on your doorstep (or in nearby shade), and pick up your empty box.
 If you are on vacation, you may put your account on hold or ask a friend to pick it up from your pick-up location.

-What can I expect to find in a CSA box?
+What can I expect to find in my CSA box?

-We begin our Summer CSA season in July with some of our most popular items: Cherries and Peaches!
-As summer progresses, expect to find many types of soft fruit: doughnut peaches, nectarines, white peaches, pluots (half plum/half apricot), apricots, apriums (half plum/half nectarine).
-The fall season offers numerous varieties of apples, pears, and asian pears, and even some soft fruits like late peaches and nectarines.
+We begin our Summer CSA season with some of our most popular items: Cherries and Peaches!
+As summer progresses, expect to find many types of stone fruits: doughnut peaches, nectarines, white peaches, apricots, and hybrid fruits such as pluots and apriums (half plum/half apricot.)
+Then as the summer winds down, we get into numerous varieties of apples, pears, Asian pears, and plums.

-Our Winter CSA features a mixture of of apples (Honey Crisp, Pink Lady, Jona Gold, and Fuji), pears (Bosc and Packham), and asian pears.
+Our Fall CSA features a mixture of apples (Honey Crisp, Pink Lady, Jona Gold, Fuji, and more), pears (Bosc, Packham, Asian, Bartlett), and plums.